ourchurchtoo/website/src/posts/2021-03-04-what-the-church-needs-to-know-about-mental-health.md

 #### **Praying for someone with mental illness**

 Encourage THEM to pray and lament and be a witness.
-Understand that they may be questioning God and doubting him or angry with him.
+Understand that they may be questioning God and doubting or angry with God.
 This is a normal response to grief.
 Accept this as where they’re at in the moment and pray in a way that doesn’t bring any shame to their process.
 With sensitivity!

 #### **Healing is a process: process miracles vs. instantaneous healing**